akaishibayeva/blogin-project/README.md

 # blogin-project
  https://akaishibayeva.github.io/blogin-project/.

- This is the first project when I started to learn HTML and CSS
+ This is the first project when I started to learn HTML and CSS.